Roof Replacement in Fort Worth, TX

 Roof Replacement Cost in Fort Worth

-The Fort Worth market in 2026 puts most asphalt shingle replacements in the $8,500 to $18,000 range for a typical 1,500 to 2,000 square foot home — roughly $4 to $6 per square foot installed.
-The Fort Worth average roof runs about 32 squares, which lands most architectural shingle jobs in the $12,000 to $17,000 window.
-Metal roofing starts at around $14,000 and runs to $35,000 for premium standing seam systems on larger homes.
+In the 2026 Fort Worth market, most asphalt shingle replacements land in the $8,500 to $18,000 range for a typical 1,500 to 2,000 square foot home — roughly $4 to $6 per square foot installed.
+The average Fort Worth roof runs about 32 squares, which puts most architectural shingle jobs in the $12,000 to $17,000 window.
+Metal starts around $14,000 and goes up to $35,000 for premium standing seam on larger homes.

 | Material | Price Range | Lifespan in North Texas |